mansoorelahi/Acts-more-SEO/README.md

           })
     cool_element_path(mod) ===> cool_elements/12345-maciej-mensfeld-cool-stuff

-Further more - if you don't want to use na ID in your urls, just set use_id param to false
+Further more - if you don't want to use an ID in your urls, just set use_id param to false

     class CoolElement < ActiveRecord::Base
         acts_more_seo :columns => [:name, :surname, :title], :use_id => false